TechWithAlexD/vs_code_selenium/csharp/README.md

 # csharp
-Tutorials and sample web automtion tests project using VS Code, Selenium and C#
+Tutorials and sample web automation tests project using VS Code, Selenium and C#

 ## Installation
 1. Make sure you have [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download) or newer installed on your machine (projects were developed using .NET 8).
 Check installation